Spectrezz78/Cardastrophy-BETA-/README.md

 This was made using PyQt5, due to it being my first python library.
 Typically when I learn something, I like to set limits on myself like in this case, making an entire functional game using a GUI Application.

 I hope you can support me on my development journey and make this game into a CARDtastic experience!

+FUTURE UPDATES:

+Adding a rare card and also more epics and mythics!

+Getting rid of the emoji art completely albeit the deck selections and replacing them with actual cards.

+Adding a deck builder AI with a custom database.

+Giving the relics button a function to spice up the gameplay.

+Making card types and having each of them bring a different status effect.

+Status effects.

+Making the AI smarter.

+Hopefully releasing the full version on itch.io!